walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ## `utils.foreach()` - Yet another way to process Arrays

-Both the `for` statement and `while` statement are standard commonly used javascript statements used for looping.
-ScriptCraft also comes with a special function for looping called `utils.foreach()`. utils.foreach() is a convenience function, you don't have to use it if you prefer the syntax of javascript's `for` and `while` loops. utils.foreach() takes two parameters...
+Both the `for` statement and `while` statement are standard commonly used JavaScript statements used for looping.
+ScriptCraft also comes with a special function for looping called `utils.foreach()`. utils.foreach() is a convenience function, you don't have to use it if you prefer the syntax of JavaScript's `for` and `while` loops. utils.foreach() takes two parameters...

  1. An array
  2. A function which will be called for each item in the array.

-...that's right, you can pass functions as parameters in javascript!
+...that's right, you can pass functions as parameters in JavaScript!
 Let's see it in action, the following code will `console.log()` (print) the name of each online player in the server console window...